stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 <!-- ScopeDocContextEnd -->

 <!-- ScopePaymentsDocsContextStart -->
 Other ÍST Technical Specifications exist that address related but discrete units of the overall IOBWS framework, either as new additions or upgrades to the previous specifications.
 Some crosscutting guidelines and shared concerns are addressed in the workshop agreement ÍST WA-316.
-As the consumption and implementation of each individual part of IOBWS are optional, the documents aim to be independent of each other.
+As the consumption and implementation of each part of IOBWS are optional, the documents aim to be independent of each other.

 However, due to the origin of the underlying OpenAPI specification in the Berlin Group NextGenPSD2 Framework, ÍST TS-310 on Domestic Payments and Deposits, and ÍST TS-313 on Foreign Payments, overlap quite significantly.
 Both are based on the
 "[IOBWS3.0.yaml](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/IOBWS3.0.yaml)"